zalando-nakadi/fahrschein/README.md

 ## Metrics

 Fahrschein has support for metrics using `Dropwizard` and `Micrometer`, at the moment for consuming events only.
 Each integration has two metrics collector implementations, one for counting, one for last activity timestamps.
 Multiple metrics integrations can be chained by using the `MultiplexingMetricsCollector`.
+In dropwizard, the default metrics prefix is `org.zalando.fahrschein`, for Micrometer it is `fahrschein.listener`.

 Example using Micrometer: